MarkEWaite/gke-experiment/tutorial.md

 parameters:
   type: pd-ssd
 ```
 3. Save the file.
-(If you are using vi, press the exc button
+(If you are using vi, press the ESC button
 to close the edit session, then press Control-zz to save the file and exit.
 4. Create the new storage class in your cluster
 ```bash